-The campus opened with three buildings: Engineering Technologies, Mechanical Services, and Physical and Social Sciences.
-By the end of the fall semester, three more buildings were opened: Business, College Center and Physical Education.
+LCCC’s main campus on North Abbe Road in Elyria, Ohio, opened as a permanent facility in 1966 with three buildings – Engineering Technologies, Mechanical Services, and Physical and Social Sciences.
+By the end of the fall semester, three more buildings opened – Business, College Center and Physical Education.
 In 1971, LCCC received full accreditation by the North Central Association of Colleges and Schools, the highest-ranking accrediting association of higher education institutions.